MonkWho/pfatt/README.md

 There is a whole thread on this at [DSLreports](http://www.dslreports.com/forum/r29903721-AT-T-Residential-Gateway-Bypass-True-bridge-mode).
 The gist of this method is that you connect your ONT, RG and WAN to a switch.
 Create two VLANs.
 Assign the ONT and RG to VLAN1 and the WAN to VLAN2.
 Let the RG authenticate, then change the ONT VLAN to VLAN2.
 The WAN the DHCPs and your in business.

 However, I don't think this works for everyone.
 I had to explicity tag my WAN traffic to VLAN0 which wasn't supported on my switch.

+## OPNSense / FreeBSD

+I haven't tried this with OPNSense or native FreeBSD, but I imagine the process is the same with netgraph.
+Feel free to submit a PR with notes on your experience.

 # U-verse TV